naototty/monasca-installer/Readme.md

 __Important:__
 The vagrant box 'monasca-devstack-centos' works only with ip 192.168.10.5.
 Otherwise the installation may fail

-If you are using different IPs, then you have to change the ips in ansible-master.yml
+If you are using different IPs, then you have to change the ips in ansible-master.yml.
+Adapt usernames if neccessary.

 ```bash
 vim ansible-master.yml